-2.4 Investigations, interventions, and incidents
+2.3 Investigations, interventions, and incidents

 The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the consent holder.
-During the year matters may arise which require additional activity by the Council eg provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
+During the year matters may arise which require additional activity by TRC for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
 A pro-active approach that in the first instance avoids issues occurring is favoured.

-The Taranaki Regional Council operates and maintains a register of all complaints or reported and discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
-The Unauthorised Incident Register (UIR) includes events where the consent holder concerned has itself notified the Council.
+TRC operates and maintains a register of all complaints or reported and discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
+The Unauthorised Incident Register (UIR) includes events where the consent holder concerned has itself notified TRC.
 The register contains details of any investigation and corrective action taken.

 Complaints may be alleged to be associated with a particular site.
-If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified consent holder is indeed the source of the incident (or that the allegation cannot be proven).
+If there is potentially an issue of legal liability, TRC must be able to prove by investigation that the identified consent holder is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2012-2013 period, it was not necessary for the Council to undertake significant additional investigations and interventions, or record incidents, in association with non compliance by Stratford District Council with conditions in resource consents or provisions in Regional Plans in relation to activities at the Victoria Rd landfill site during the monitoring period.
+In the 2013-2014 period, it was not necessary for TRC to undertake significant additional investigations and interventions, or record incidents, in association with non compliance by SDC with conditions in resource consents or provisions in Regional Plans in relation to activities at the Victoria Rd landfill site.

-2.5 Discussion
+2.4 Discussion

-2.5.1 Discussion of site performance
+2.4.1 Discussion of site performance